In this trip report, we review British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.

 BA A380 First Class seat features a semi-open design, although it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls as stated above).

 The seat can be transformed into a fully lie-flat bed of 78 inches (198cm) long.
-The crew provides a soft mattress topper, a thick pillow, and very comfortable blanket.
+The crew provides a soft mattress topper, a thick pillow, and a very comfortable blanket.

 Which Is the Best First Class Seat On The BA A380?